effeffe/rootana/manalyzer/README.md

 * fOdb - pointer to a VirtualOdb object.
 When online, it is connected to the live online ODB.
 When processing data files, it is connected to the last seen ODB dump event (evid 0x8000 and 0x8001).
 If none available, it is connected to the special EmptyOdb object (all "odb get" methods return the default values).

 * fRoot - pointer to the ROOT helper object (TARootHelper, see the next section).
-This member only exists if manalyzer is built with HAVE_ROOT.
+Set to NULL if built without ROOT.

+* fArgs - manalyzer command line arguments (argc, argv[])

+* fMtInfo - multithreading system queues and locks, set to NULL if in single-thread mode.

+TARunInfo methods:

+* AddToFlowQueue(TAFlowEvent*e) - queue a flow event for processing, see section about the flow event queue

 ### The ROOT helper class TARootHelper